Economy of the Socialist Federal Republic of Yugoslavia: Effect of the oil crisis

-Collapse of the Yugoslav economy
+1980 – Continued decline and the collapse of Yugoslav economy

 In the 1980s the Yugoslav economy entered a period of continuous crisis.
 Between 1979 and 1985 the Yugoslav dinar plunged from 15 to 1,370 to the U.S. dollar, half of the income from exports was used to service the debt, while real net personal income declined by 19.5%.
 Unemployment rose to 1.3 million job-seekers, and internal debt was estimated at $40 billion.

 Yugoslavia took on a number of International Monetary Fund (IMF) loans and subsequently fell into heavy debt.
 By 1981, it had incurred $18.9 billion in foreign debt.
-In fact Yugoslavia's debt was just 20.11% of GDP in 1971, which is, when compared with UK (67.95%), USA (46.64%), Germany (17.87%), Italy (41.46%), a comparatively low rate.
+In fact Yugoslavia's debt was just 20.11% of GDP in 1971, which is, when compared with UK (67.95%), US (46.64%), West Germany (17.87%), Italy (41.46%), a comparatively low rate.
 However, Yugoslavia's main concern was unemployment.
 In 1980 the unemployment rate was at 13.8%, not counting around 1 million workers employed abroad.
-Deteriorating living conditions during the 1980s caused the Yugoslavian unemployment rate to reach 17 percent, while another 20 percent were underemployed.
+Deteriorating living conditions during the 1980s caused the Yugoslav unemployment rate to reach 17 percent, while another 20 percent were underemployed.
 60% of the unemployed were under the age of 25.

 By 1988 emigrant remittances to Yugoslavia totaled over $4.5 billion (USD), and by 1989 remittances were $6.2 billion (USD), which amounted to over 19% of the world's total.
 A large portion of those remittances came from Yugoslav professional and skilled workers employed by Yugoslav engineering and construction firms with contracts abroad, including large infrastructure projects in the Middle East, Africa and Europe.
 In the early 1980s, Yugoslav firm Energoprojekt was building dams, roads and apartment houses in Iraq, Libya and Kuwait.
 But during the recession of the early 1980s many oil exporting countries reduced construction projects as oil prices fell.
 Increased competition from countries like South Korea offering less expensive labor, also contributed to a decline in Yugoslavia's booming engineering and construction export trade.

 In 1988 Yugoslavia owed US$21 billion to Western countries, which was to increase substantially annually had the country not defaulted.